rickhull/buildar/README.md

 end
 ```

-That is basically the [minimal Rakefile needed for Buildar to operate](https://github.com/rickhull/buildar/blob/master/examples/minimal.rb).
+That is basically the minimal Rakefile needed for Buildar to operate, assuming you have a valid gemspec file at Example.gemspec.
+If you don't have a gemspec file or you'd rather maintain it inside your Rakefile, here is the [minimal Rakefile needed for Buildar to operate](https://github.com/rickhull/buildar/blob/master/examples/minimal.rb).
 However, this would generate a skeleton gem not worth building or publishing.

 Dogfood
 -------